OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

           node: localhost
     ```

-In cases where you are only interested in some elements of a node, you can use a return structure to restrict the output
+In cases where we are only interested in some elements of a node, we can use a return structure to restrict the output
 to certain variables.
 To do this, put curly braces with key-value pairs behind your path expression.
 The following command will return only the `content` property of the `first` node.